ondrejmartinak/InterviewDemo_MCG/README.md

 * Open the Microgen.sln in Visual Studio IDE (First time the solution isopened Visual Studio will restore nuget packages, this will take while)
 * Once nugets are restored select the "Microgen.Sites.Interview" as start up project and click run.

+## Code quality
+There mstest is used to test important business logic

 ## Site mapp
 Root home page: